Charles Richet: Parapsychology

 Richet was deeply interested in the idea of extrasensory perception, and in hypnosis.
 In 1884, Alexandr Aksakov interested him in the medium of Eusapia Palladino.
 In 1891, Richet founded the Annales des sciences psychiques.
 He kept in touch with renowned occultists and spiritualists of his time such as Albert von Schrenck-Notzing, Frederic William Henry Myers and Gabriel Delanne.
-In 1919, Richet became honorary chairman of the Institut Métapsychique International in Paris, and, in 1930, it’s full-time president.
+In 1919, Richet became honorary chairman of the Institut Métapsychique International in Paris, and, in 1930, its full-time president.

 Richet hoped to find a physical mechanism that would scientifically validate the existence of paranormal phenomena.
 He wrote: "It has been shown that as regards subjective metapsychics the simplest and most rational explanation is to suppose the existence of a faculty of supernormal cognition ... setting in motion the human intelligence by certain vibrations that do not move the normal senses."
 In 1905, Richet was named president of the Society for Psychical Research in the United Kingdom.

 In 1894, Richet coined the term ectoplasm.
 Richet believed that some apparent mediumship could be explained physically as due to the external projection of a material substance (ectoplasm) from the body of the medium, but he didn't believe that this proposed substance had anything to do with spirits.
 He rejected the spirit hypothesis of mediumship as unscientific, instead supporting the sixth-sense hypothesis.
 According to Richet:

 It seems to me prudent not to give credence to the spiritistic hypothesis... it appears to me still (at the present time, at all events) improbable, for it contradicts (at least apparently) the most precise and definite data of physiology, whereas the hypothesis of the sixth sense is a new physiological notion which contradicts nothing that we learn from physiology.
 Consequently, although in certain rare cases spiritism supplies an apparently simpler explanation, I cannot bring myself to accept it.
 When we have fathomed the history of these unknown vibrations emanating from reality – past reality, present reality, and even future reality – we shall doubtless have given them an unwonted degree of importance.
 The history of the Hertzian waves shows us the ubiquity of these vibrations in the external world, imperceptible to our senses.

 He hypothesized a "sixth sense", an ability to perceive hypothetical vibrations, and he discussed this idea in his 1928 book Our Sixth Sense.
 Although he believed in extrasensory perception, Richet did not believe in life after death or spirits.